 In her presentation, Meador will highlight examples of contributions this group is making in areas such as public education, youth mentoring, environmental stewardship, family support and the arts.

 Meador assumed her directorship duties at the Gerontology Institute on Oct.
 3. Prior to coming to Ithaca College, she worked at Cornell University for 15 years, most recently as the associate director of extension and outreach for the College of Human Ecology and the associate director of the Bronfenbrenner Life Course Center.

 Individuals with disabilities requiring accommodations should contact email@example.com or phone Chris Decker, (607) 274-1604 as soon as possible.

-Originally published in Media Relations: Ithaca College Gerontology Institute Speaker Will Discuss Rethinking Our Notions of Aging.
+Originally published in IC News: Ithaca College Gerontology Institute Speaker Will Discuss Rethinking Our Notions of Aging.